Pootatuck State Forest

 Pootatuck State Forest is a Connecticut state forest located mainly in the town of New Fairfield with a small fraction in Sherman.
 Recreational activities include hiking, mountain biking, letterboxing, hunting, birdwatching, snowmobiling, and cross-country skiing.
 The main forest property borders on and can be accessed via trails from the adjacent Squantz Pond State Park.
+The name of the forest was derived from the Potatuck people.